dataf1ow/eb.Scrubber/README.md

 QUNEO:

 - If using a QuNeo, upload the QuNeo_Scrubber preset to your device.
-Set the MIDI input to QuNeo on ch.
-15, and the output to QuNeo on ch.
+Set the MIDI input to QuNeo on Ch.
+15, and the output to QuNeo on Ch.
 15. Due to M4L not being able to deal with multiple channels, or sysex data, you have to hit the Rhombus button to initialize the interface in some cases.